oldkingcone/slopShell/README.md

 Once you have these set up properly and can confirm that they are running.
 A command I would encourge using is with `pg_ctl` you can create the DB that way, or at least init it and start it.
 Then all the db queries will work fine.

+You need to cd into `/lib/` and run `composer install` to install the server side depends that will be required for the client to work.
+The client now runs much faster than before.

 ---
 # Credits for the execution methods